Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 Image by Google Maps, Maxar Technologies

-Incredibly, some of the remains contained brain matter, scalp and hair.
-This preservation is possible because of the extremely low levels of oxygen in the water.
+This amazing preservation is possible because of the extremely low levels of oxygen in the water.
 The lack of oxygen makes it impossible for bacteria to grow, which helps prevent deterioration.

 Scuba diver in Warm Mineral Springs, Fl. holding ancient human remains